dwgan/page/_research/robotic.md

 # Joint Module

-Humanoid robotics is entering a scale-up phase, and the joint actuator is one of the most decisive modules for performance, cost, and reliability.
-A single humanoid robot typically requires dozens of joint motors distributed across the neck, shoulders, elbows, wrists, hips, knees, and ankles—making the total addressable market substantial and structurally long-term as volumes grow and platforms iterate.
+Humanoid robotics is entering a scale-up phase, and the joint module is one of the most decisive parts for performance, cost, and reliability.
+A single humanoid robot typically requires dozens of joint modules distributed across the neck, shoulders, elbows, wrists, hips, knees, and ankles—making the total addressable market substantial and structurally long-term as volumes grow and platforms iterate.

 More importantly, a “joint motor” is not a simple motor.
 It is a tightly integrated mechatronic system that combines a high-torque density motor, a precision reducer (often a harmonic drive), dual encoders (rotor and output-axis) for commutation and absolute positioning, a brake for safe holding, and frequently a torque sensor for compliant control—along with the embedded servo drive electronics that must manage power conversion, sensing, protection, real-time control, and communication in a compact, thermally constrained package.
 This architecture makes joint modules complex to engineer, difficult to manufacture at scale, and highly sensitive to design trade-offs in efficiency, accuracy, noise, and safety.